 4. See your compression settings with Oscilloscope view

-A relatively new feature to Neutron Pro might have escaped your attention recently called Oscilloscope, and it offers a novel way to see how your compression settings are affecting your sound source.
+A relatively new feature to Neutron might have escaped your attention recently called Oscilloscope, and it offers a novel way to see how your compression settings are affecting your sound source.

 You can activate the Oscilloscope view with a button at the top of Neutron’s compressor.
 The Oscilloscope meter appears as a scrolling visualization of a waveform.
 Use this view to scope the effects your compression settings are having as you make adjustments.